scottgl9/android-vectortext/PRD.md

 - Local encrypted backup/restore option.

 ### 3.5 UI/UX — Beautiful & Modern Design
-**Design Philosophy:** VerText aims to be the most visually stunning messaging app on Android, combining cutting-edge AI features with a polished, intuitive interface that delights users.
+**Design Philosophy:** Vertext aims to be the most visually stunning messaging app on Android, combining cutting-edge AI features with a polished, intuitive interface that delights users.

 **Built with Material You (Material 3):**
 - **Dynamic Color System**: Full Material You theming that adapts to user's wallpaper